 Since there is no industry standard for measuring and communicating display luminance, it is difficult to confidently compare values obtained.
 To obtain values worthy of comparison, each test of luminance would need to be conducted by the same person.

 We provide the following range of values to acknowledge variation in luminance that occurs across the display, between displays, and due to aging of the display.
 These measurements were taken with the displays tested set to maximum brightness.
 In our testing.
 Mesa Pro displays measured between 800–956 cd/m2.
 Mesa 3 revision 6 displays measured between 600-1000 (800 typical) cd/m2.
 Revision 5 and previous displays measured between 350–785 cd/m2.
 The original Mesa 2 displays measured between 450–590 cd/m2.

 Some specific conditions can potentially cause the display to be less visible than normal.
 Such conditions can include (but may not be limited to) the following.

 - Display backlight and/or contrast is dim (particularly with transmissive instead of transflective displays).
 You may be able to manually adjust this setting to improve visibility.

 - Wearing polarized sunglasses (particularly when the polarization of the glasses aligns with the polarization of the display).
-Switching to different or non-polarized sun glasses may help.
-A polarized screen protector sheet may also be available, such as we provide for the Mesa 2.
+Switching to different or non-polarized sunglasses may help.
+The display of the Mesa 3 and later Mesa 2 units work well with polarized sunglasses, or a polarized screen protector sheet may also be available, such as we provide for earlier Mesa 2 units.

 - The display controller is not behaving properly, requiring a Hard Reset (hold the Power button for a full count of 20 seconds) or extended power removal (pull battery pack(s) and wall charger for at least 20 minutes).

-- The display is damaged, partially disconnected, or has a defect requiring repair or replacement.
+- The display is damaged (such as extensive scratches), partially disconnected, or has a defect requiring repair or replacement.